Neutrino-Deuteron Reactions at Solar Neutrino Energies in Pionless Effective Field Theory with Dibaryon Fields: Introduction

 with neutrino energy from threshold to 20~MeV.
-We consider the expansion up to next-to-leading order (NLO) and assume P-wave approximation for the partial-wave expansion in the final state of the nucleon.
+We consider the expansion up to next-to-leading order (NLO) and assume a $P$-wave approximation for the partial-wave expansion in the final state of the nucleon.
 In addition, we include the Coulomb interaction between two protons non-perturbatively and obtain an analytic expression for the reaction amplitudes for the $\nu_e d \to e^- pp$ process.
-Results are compared to the results of most updated calculations with modern potential models and EFTs.
+Results are compared to the most updated calculations with modern potential models and EFTs.

-Section II summarizes the basic equations, and analytic forms of transition amplitudes and the cross sections.
-Numerical results are presented in Section III, and the conclusions are drawn in Section IV.
-In Appendix A, a derivation of an analytic expression of the reaction amplitudes for the $\nu_e d\to e^-pp$ process is presented, and in Appendix B, the spin summation relations and an expression of the squared amplitudes are displayed.
+Section II summarizes the basic equations and the analytic forms of transition amplitudes and cross sections.
+Numerical results are presented in Sec.
+III, and conclusions are drawn in Sec.
+IV.
+In Appendix A a derivation of an analytic expression of the reaction amplitudes for the $\nu_e d\to e^-pp$ process is presented, and in Appendix B the spin summation relations and an expression of the squared amplitudes are displayed.
+In Appendix C, we address a way to determine an axial-isovector low-energy constant (LEC) directly from the $\beta$ decay of tritium, and we discuss differences from this work.